mdn/content/files/en-us/learn/common_questions/tools_and_setup/what_are_browser_developer_tools/index.md

 ### Exploring the debugger

-Each browser has a are  in the JavaScript Debugger with three panes.
+Each browser's the JavaScript debugger is divided into three panes.
 The layout of these panes is somewhat different depending on the browser you are using; this guide uses Firefox as a reference.

 #### File list